 5 Healthy Ways to Fuel Your Child at Snack Time

-A local RDN shares insider tips, ideas, recipes, and more.
+A Hudson Valley RDN shares insider tips, ideas, and recipes for your kids to enjoy.

 Milk and cookies might just be the age-old kiddie classic, but you want the best for your kids.
 So like many parents, you try to be firm about healthy eats, though choosing between convenience and nutrition is a daily battle – especially at snack time.
 According to Rockland-based registered dietitian (RDN) Taylor D'Anna, after school snacks don’t have to be junk or bust.
 Here, she dishes on easy ways to get kids to eat healthy – minus the temper tantrums and tears.